 3) Fill your vehicle up with gas, right now.

-Not only for the drive home but incase you need the fuel at home or incase you need to leave home.
+Not only for the drive home but in case you need the fuel at home or i ncase you need to leave home.
 As you have already seen traffic could be grid locked and it could take quite a long time to get anywhere.
 A gas tank is 15-25 gallons of fuel storage waiting to be used and if you wait too long it won’t be available either due to lack of power or due to increased demand.
 Also, it wouldn’t hurt to have a traction aid such as Traction Magic in your trunk.
 This will help you free your car in the event it becomes stuck in the snow, slush, mud, etc., on the way to or from home.

 4) Cover your windows with blankets and seal door drafts with heavy towels.

 If you do lose power this will help stop heat loss through the windows and will trap existing heat in the house.
 Do not cover windows you may need to use for ventilation (see below).